Windows

 How to Rename Drive Labels in Windows 11

-We showed you how to mount a folder as a drive in Widows.
+We showed you how to mount a folder as a drive in Windows.
 You can use this method to rename the drive label.

-Open File Explorer, select This PC from the left or press the Win+E keys on your keyboard.
+1. Open File Explorer by pressing the Win+E keys on your keyboard.

 Windows 11 context menu for renaming drive